MarioAngelov2/F1/readme.md

 Ergast provides a free-to-use, RESTful API for retrieving a wide variety of motorsport data, including Formula 1 racing results, driver and constructor standings, and more.
 In this project, I utilized the Ergast API to retrieve real-time data for driver standings, constructor standings, and the race schedule.

+In addition, this project was built using the `Vite` build tool.
+Vite is a fast and efficient build tool for modern web development that provides lightning-fast development server startup time, instant hot module replacement, and optimized production builds.

-In addition, this project also utilizes several third-party libraries to enhance its functionality and user experience.
+This project also utilizes several third-party libraries to enhance its functionality and user experience.
 These libraries include:

 - Framer Motion
 - Material-UI